uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 that exact prediction.

-This has led to recent research into how to make AI systems explainable, which has resulted several different methods to generate an explanation for a black box model.
+This has led to recent research into how to make AI systems explainable, which has resulted in several different methods to generate an explanation for a black box model.
 For example:

 * Determining what features in the testing sample, or which specific samples